tmdrhsl4857/C_notepad/README.md

  _how_to_use(input.c support ver.)_  // Developer recommended method
   1. Run database input program
   2. Select available module options
-  3. Select 1 (budget module)
+  3. Select 2 (todolsit module)
   4. Enter information
   5. Input Program Exit
-  6. Copy 'database.txt' to output program repository
+  6. Copy 'database_todolist.txt' to output program repository
   7. Execute output program
   8. Select the number of the desired function
   9. If you selected 1, select the number of the data you want to sort by